Complete Buyer’s Guide to IoT Access Control Systems

 Say you just installed a lock for a new amenity space, like a gym.
 Now, you’re responsible for passing out a whole new set of keys to your residents.
 Adding a new lock to an analog access control system is cumbersome, time-consuming, and inconvenient.

 In contrast, IoT access management is simple and convenient.
 From an online dashboard, you can update tenants’ existing credentials with new access permissions.
-Or, you can create digital credentials to grant residents access to new spaces without having to create new, physical credentials.
+Or you can create digital credentials to grant residents access to new spaces without creating new physical credentials.

 And, some IoT access systems are cloud-based.
 They can integrate with property management software to ensure that resident access permissions are always up to date.